Jananzzzz/HumanOptimization/README.md

 **ATTENTION:** Without special instructions, all articles in this repo are for adults.

 > Optimize our body is always a hot topic, and we definitely believe that human body can be optimized by scientific and systematic nursing.
-And this is a projuect for exploring ways to better our body and improve our life quality.
+And this is a project for exploring ways to better our body and improve our life quality.
 Though there is no one-size-fit-all method, we will try our best.
-Hope everyone can lives to be 150!
+Hope everyone can lives to 150!

 **Let's begin.**